ViralNexus/fast-odds-and-ends/README.md

 # Quick description
 ## /assignment_7
 * Just a few scripts for an assignment intended to teach strings and tuples
+* In releases, there's a test binary for part3 built using nukita3 compiler and UPX executable packer
 ---
                ,▄▄▄▄▄▄██▄█▄▄▄▄▄  ,,
               ██████████████████████▄█▄